English football match

 Soccer-Mad Rivalry Gone Bad

-My gosh, the angst-filled rivalry is legend between Preston North End and Blackpool.
+My gosh, the angst-filled rivalry is legendary between Preston North End and Blackpool.
 Not in a good way.
-In fact, the fans tend to get far too rowdy (read: drunk) so the cops have to step in and have the pubs shut their doors mid- to late afternoon.
+In fact, the fans tend to get far too rowdy (read: drunk) so the cops have to step in and have the pubs shut their doors mid-to-late afternoon.
 No pre-game beers allowed.

 Safety First